 Meat stuffing

-- While the rice is cooking, start preparing the base of the dish.
-Sauté some onion in some oil, add bacon if you desire and cook for 5-10 minute or until the onion looks nicely transulant and the bacon is crisp.
-Add paprika, stir and add a little cold liquid (have it ready) and stir.
-Add 1 lb of the sour kraut and mix.
-I also like to add some meat, sausages to the dish.
-It is especially nice to add some smoked meat.
+Preparing the base of the dish.
+Sauté the onion in oil on medium high heat for 10 minutes or until translucent.
+Add bacon if you desire and cook for 5 more minute or until the bacon looks crisp.
+Add paprika, stir for 1 minute.
+Add a little cold liquid (have it ready) and stir.
+Add 1 lb of the sour kraut.
+Mix.
+Set aside.

-- Fill the cabbage leaves in the middle with about 1 heaping tablespoon of stuffing or more if leaf is bigger and fold them on all four sides so the stuffing is tucked inside the leaves nicely.
+Assembling the stuffed cabbages.
+Fill the cabbage leaves in the middle with about 1 heaping tablespoon of stuffing or more if leaf is bigger and fold them on all four sides so the stuffing is tucked inside the leaves nicely.
 Be careful you don’t fold them too tight because the mixture will expand a little.
 You can close the leaves with a toothpick if you want but it is really not necessary.
 This may sound like a difficult task but really what you do here is you tuck the filling inside the leaves and fold each side onto the stuffing so it is nested inside the leaves.
+Please, see the pictures for clarification above.

 Merry Christmas!
 Enjoy!
 Jó étvágyat!